ansible/instruqt/images/README.md

 Take a look at the packer files `*.pkr.hcl` for current images to get an idea of what is going on.
 Once your build file has been customized for your use case run `packer build your-image.pkr.hcl`.
 If your image already exists within the GCP project specified in the packer file, you can force the refresh of the image like so: `packer build --force your-image.pkr.hcl`

 When creating a new track, you should be able to specify the path the new image using `project-name/image-name`

+## Notes:
+When generating windows images from macos, there's an env var that needs to be set in your active shell: `export OBJC_DISABLE_INITIALIZE_FORK_SAFETY=YES`